 Peter was embarrassed to see Jesus doing the very thing he was too proud to do.
-He didn't understand that what Jesus was doing was more than just the task itself, it was symbolic.
+He didn't understand that what Jesus was doing was more than just the task itself.
 Jesus wanted to show them an example of love and service to each other.
 The disciples' feet were dirty, but Jesus wanted to wash more than just their feet.
 He wanted to wash their hearts-still full of selfishness, pride, and the desires of being at the right hand of a powerful king.
 Peter almost refused this gift.
-Until he let Jesus fully cleanse his heart, he had no part with Him.
-We can make the decision to belong to Jesus-just
+We have to realize that unless we let Jesus fully cleanse our hearts, we have no part with Him.
+We don't truly belong to Him until we let go of ourselves and surrender to Him.